 We will expand our annotation of personal genome sequence using variation and transcriptomic data from the same individuals to allow us to capture TSS, alternative splicing and TTS events and construct representative transcripts associated with specific variants.
 In this way we can fully investigate variants tagged as eQTLs, sQTLs, and LoF variants and describe them in their proper transcript context.
-Furthermore we will work with the Choudhary group to integrate Ntex proteomics data from the same samples, allowing us to compare the impact of variation on proteins and transcripts with particular reference to protein and transcript abundance.
+Furthermore, we will work with the Choudhary group to integrate Ntex proteomics data from the same samples, allowing us to compare the impact of variation on proteins and transcripts with particular reference to protein and transcript abundance.

-Pseudogene annotation of individual genome sequence We will develop a personal genome annotation resource containing a number of tools and utilities for constructing the diploid personal genome and the personal GENCODE annotation in order to produce an accurate representation of an individual’s gene set.

-In particular, given an individual’s variation data, the proposed annotation resource will be used to identify and analyse GENCODE-annotated features characteristic to the individual, such as their distinctive set of functional genes or structures of variant-affected transcripts.
-Using our annotation pipelines we will create a comprehensive personal pseudogene complement.
+Pseudogene annotation of individual genome sequence Given an individual’s variation data, we will use the personal annotation resource to identify GENCODE-annotated features characteristic to the individual, such as their distinctive set of functional genes or structures of variant-affected transcripts.
+Next we will use the personal protein coding annotation as input in our pseudogene annotation pipelines to create a comprehensive personal pseudogene complement.
 We will use the newly constructed personal annotations to identify LOF and pseudogenization events by comparison with the reference genome.
 We are going to assess the annotated personal SNPs for allele specific expression using the data from AlleleDB \cite{27089393}, an online repository that provides genomic annotation of cis-regulatory single nucleotide variants associated with allele-specific binding and expression.

 Next, by integrating Mendelian disease and cancer data we will use our variant annotation tool and the proposed LOF analysis pipeline to filter the LOF and pseudogenization variants and characterize them with respect to their disease driver potential.

-Personal Proteomics Analysis
+Personal Proteomics Analysis.